If you enjoy parks and have some skills, time, and enthusiasm to share, you’ll make a great Parks Volunteer!

 There are many types of student volunteers – the key is to make sure you understand the parameters of your requirement and communicate that with us.

 Before contacting staff or applying for the Eagle Scout Volunteer Job opportunity, please follow the link below to see the guidelines we want Scouts to follow to guarantee a successful Eagle Project!
+(Eagle Guidelines).

 Teen Court participants should be the ones to contact us – not their parent or guardian.
 ACS participant’s service requirement is arranged through their counselor and Park Staff.
 If you are interested in ACS, the number to call is 240-777-5444.
 There is a fee.
 ACS volunteers typically work during the week with our Park Maintenance crews outdoors (not at our nature centers, sports arenas, events or gardens).
 Contact our office at 301-495-2504 to discuss further.

 There are many different kinds of volunteer groups and each is unique.
 The make up of your group, date range and location preference influence the types of opportunities that may be available for your group.
-Most groups participate in short term service projects – like stream clean ups, trail workdays or invasive plant pulls.
+Most groups participate in short term service projects – like park clean ups, trail workdays or non-native invasive plant pulls.
 Others develop a long-term relationship with parks and organize many volunteer projects and services over several years.
 The key to a quality experience for your group and our organization is advance planning and a sincere desire to help.
 We do have some opportunities available to groups, but often times we work with groups to customize a project that meets both the Park’s needs and the organizations needs, be it team building, a desire to clean up the environment or several other possibilities.

 Many youth organizations perform service projects as part of a learning or enrichment experience and Parks are wonderful places for that!
 Youth groups must have an adult contact and appropriate adult supervision while working in parks.